arcticmatt/solana-nextjs-counter/README.md

 # solana-nextjs-counter

 A simple Solana program + frontend.
-There is a global counter, and everyone is able to increment it once.
+There is a global counter, and everyone is able to increment it.

 Check out the live app at https://solana-nextjs-counter.vercel.app/ (it's on devnet).